 DevOps is essentially the union of people, products, and processes to promote the continuous delivery of value to end users.
 With it, businesses can learn new ways to speed up the operational processes in which an idea goes from the development stage to deployment.
 These practices require IT teams to be able to effectively and frequently communicate with one another.

 Businesses that wish to remain competitive in today’s marketplace should consider making the transition to DevOps.
 Many companies have discovered that it is an excellent way to gain a competitive and sustainable business advantage.
 It is also safe to say that many more companies will be embracing DevOps in the immediate future.
-For more information about DevOps, its practices or benefits, reach out to the experts at Orases by calling 301.756.5527 or by requesting a consultation online.
+For more information about DevOps, its practices or benefits, reach out to the custom software development experts at Orases by calling 301.756.5527 or by requesting a consultation online.